Why Am I A Bad Cook?

-This was my moment of revelation.
-And low and behold!
-It had come to me in the kitchen itself!
+It was my moment of revelation.
+And it had come to me, lo and behold, in the kitchen itself!

 A strong, burning smell brought me back to the present.
 “Mom!
-Is this all that you have for today’s lunch?’ screamed my impatient daughter from the dining room.
+Is this all that you have for today’s lunch?” screamed my impatient daughter from the dining room.

-Oh, my God.
+Oh, my God!
 I had chosen a wrong moment to contemplate.
-So what if I had had the greatest breakthrough of my life, it was still at the wrong moment.
+So what if it were the greatest epiphany in my life, it was still at the wrong moment.

 The pan in front of me sizzled feverishly.
 Smoke started filling my lungs as I ran to open the kitchen windows and throw water on whatever was left of the cauliflower and potatoes.
-I lined the serving bowl and with the salvaged portion and a broad smile walked into the dining room.
+Then I lined the serving bowl with the salvaged portion and, with a broad smile, walked into the dining room.
 As soon as the bowl touched the table, both children dived to scoop large helpings on their plates.

-What had I done!
-My family liked burnt cooking!
-Surely we could now qualify for some sort of a magazine list of weird families.
+My family liked burnt cooking?
+Surely then, we would qualify for some sort of a magazine list of weird families.
 I had to sit, take a moment to think.

 And was there scope for improvement?

-In all three things: cooking, children, and myself.
+In all three things: my cooking, my children, and myself.

 That night my husband still ate in silence.
 But he asked for seconds.